AAhmed-SD/Cognea/README.md

 An AI-powered productivity assistant that auto-plans your schedule, reschedules missed tasks, and helps you remember what matters.
 Built for students, founders, and creators juggling complex lives.

+💡 What Cognie Does That Others Don’t
+✅ Adapts over time to your energy levels and routines ✅ Auto-prioritizes based on your goals (e.g. “Revise for exam”) ✅ Reschedules missed tasks with logic — not shame
+✅ Tracks memory retention + flashcards + reviews
+✅ Understands time constraints, attention span, & task difficulty ✅ Feels like a coach, not a tool

+That’s rare.
+Right now, people stitch together:

+Notion + ChatGPT + Google Calendar + Quizlet + productivity blogs

+You’re offering a 1-stop cognitive productivity brain.

 ---

 ## 🚀 MVP Feature Set